HeroCTF/heroctf.github.io/content/about.md

   enable: true
   subtitle: "Our members"
   title: "The People Behind"
   description: "We are a team of 7 cybersecurity engineering students.
-We study in 3 different French engineering schools, namely ENSIBS, ESNA and ESIEA.
-We work on this event in our spare time."
+We study in 3 different French engineering schools, namely ENSIBS, ESNA and ESIEA.<br>We work on this event in our spare time."
   team:
   - name: "xanhacks"
     image: "images/about/team/xanhacks.png"